 Serve with or without accompaniments.
-I like slices as is, with a scoop of vanilla ice cream or with a big dollop of plain or honey-sweetened yogurt.
+I like slices as is, or with a scoop of vanilla ice cream, plain yogurt or whipped cream.

 One last detail!
 Kristen, a registered nurse, informed me that blood oranges can have the same harmful interaction with medications that grapefruit can, so if you know you need to avoid grapefruit, please also avoid blood oranges!